mikro-orm/mikro-orm/docs/versioned_docs/version-6.4/entity-helper.md

 ### Updating deep entity graph

 Since v5, `assign` allows updating deep entity graph by default.
-To update existing entity, we need to provide its PK in the `data`, as well as to **load that entity first into current context**.
+To update existing entity, you need to provide its primary key in the `data`, as well as **load that entity first into current context**.

 ```ts
 const book = await em.findOneOrFail(Book, 1, { populate: ['author'] });